Geysir

 Geysir (/is/), sometimes known as The Great Geysir, is a geyser in south-western Iceland, that geological studies suggest started forming about 1150 CE.
 The English word geyser (a periodically spouting hot spring) derives from Geysir.
 The name Geysir itself is derived from the Icelandic verb geysa ("to go quickly forward").
 Geysir lies in the Haukadalur valley on the slopes of Laugarfjall lava dome, which is also the home to Strokkur geyser about 50 m to the south.
-The Strokkur geyser may be confused with it, and the geothermal field it is in is known usually as either, Geysir or Haukadalur.
+The Strokkur geyser may be confused with it, and the geothermal field it is in is known usually as either Geysir or Haukadalur.

-Eruptions at Geysir can typically hurl boiling water up to 60 m in the air.
+Eruptions at Geysir can typically hurl boiling water up to 60 m into the air.
 However, eruptions are nowadays infrequent, and have in the past stopped altogether for many years at a time.

 History

-A geyser at the general site is described in a written source by Saxo Grammaticus, as a mention in Gesta Danorum, his work finished about 1206 which was printed in 1514 as Danorum Regum heroumque Historiae.
-However the oldest definitive accounts of the hot springs at Haukadalur in their present form, date back to 1294, in the chronicle "Oddaverjaannáll", when earthquakes in the area caused significant changes in local neighbouring landscape, creating several new hot springs.
+A geyser at the general site is described in a written source by Saxo Grammaticus, as a mention in Gesta Danorum, his work finished about 1206.
+However the oldest definitive accounts of the hot springs at Haukadalur in their present form, date back to 1294, in the chronicle Oddaverjaannáll, when earthquakes in the area caused significant changes in local neighbouring landscape, creating several new hot springs.
 Changes in the activity of Geysir and the surrounding geysers are strongly related to earthquake activity.
 In records dated 1630, the geysers erupted so violently that the valley around them trembled.
 The name "Geysir" was first mentioned in written sources in 1647; as unusual natural phenomena were of great interest during the Age of Enlightenment, the term became popular and has been used for similar hydrothermal features worldwide since then.